Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Fraud Protection
 ----------------

-Regardless if you're a vendor or a customer, you equally hate falling victim to a scammer.
-You want to protect yourself against fraud at all times, at no extra cost, and without any hassle.

-One of :term:`Particl Marketplace`'s unique selling propositions makes it a breeze for you to achieve that.

 Any purchase you make on the marketplace is secured by a :doc:`two-party escrow system <../in-depth/indepth_escrow>` that keeps you and your money safe without requiring any third-party.
+This eliminates contingencies that centralized markets suffer from, such as the possibility of exit scams or of escrow funds falling prey to a hacker or the bias of the arbitror and his policies.

 .. seealso::